Teravista vs Redbud: TEA Scores, Homes & What to Know

 What is Teravista Elementary’s TEA rating?

-Teravista Elementary received an overall A rating with a score of 91 out of 100 from the Texas Education Agency in 2025.
+Teravista Elementary received an overall A rating from the Texas Education Agency in 2025.

 What is Redbud Elementary’s TEA rating?

-Redbud Elementary received an overall B rating with a score of 87 out of 100 from the Texas Education Agency in 2025.
+Redbud Elementary received an overall B rating from the Texas Education Agency in 2025.

 What school district are Teravista Elementary and Redbud Elementary in?